Unfair dismissal

 If a tribunal decides the employee was unfairly dismissed, it will then go on to consider what, if any, compensation should be awarded, and may consider re-instatement/re-engagement.
 Compensation can be reduced in certain situations, for example if the tribunal thinks the employee’s behaviour was part of the reason s/he was sacked; if just the procedure used to dismiss the individual was unfair; if just the procedure used to sack the individual was unfair; or if the employee does not reasonably mitigate her loss.
 Not complying with the ACAS Code can lead to an increase or decrease in compensation, depending on who was at fault.

 There are two forms of award – a basic and a compensatory award.
 The basic award is calculated in the same way as statutory redundancy pay and the compensatory award is based on loss of earnings.
-The maximum basic award for dismissals between 6 April 2023 and 5 April 2024 is £19,290 (30 weeks’ pay subject to the limit on a week’s pay of £643).
-This rises to £21,000 based on week’s pay of £700 from 6 April 2024.
-The maximum compensatory award for unfair dismissal (compensation for loss of earnings) is normally capped at the lesser of 52 weeks’ pay or the statutory capped amount of £105,707 (from 6 April 2023) rising to £115,115 for dismissals from 6 April 2024 though this cap may not apply in the case of an automatic unfair dismissal (depending on the reason) or whistleblowing.
+The maximum basic award for dismissals between 6 April 2024 and 5 April 2025 is £21,000 (30 weeks’ pay subject to the limit on a week’s pay of £700).
+The maximum compensatory award for unfair dismissal (compensation for loss of earnings) is normally capped at the lesser of 52 weeks’ pay or the statutory capped amount of £115,115 (from 6 April 2024) though this cap may not apply in the case of an automatic unfair dismissal (depending on the reason) or whistleblowing.
 If you claim compensation for loss of earnings, a tribunal will usually expect you to have tried to minimise your loss by looking for another job (unless you are unable to work) and you will need to evidence this.
+We have detailed information on compensation here.

 This advice applies in England, Wales and Scotland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.
 If you are in Northern Ireland you can visit the Labour Relations Agency or call their helpline Workplace Information Service on 03300 555 300.